How Accurate are the Cost Estimates of Numbeo and Expatistan?

 |Playa del Carmen, Mexico||$3,464.65||43.6%||$2,405.43||144.0%||47.3%||$2,099.27||165.0%|

-So, for now, my conclusion is that neither is more accurate than the other, and that they are mostly accurate.
-We’re not going to go wrong by orders of magnitude, but would probably be wise to budget the top end, so perhaps 150% of what is projected for spending, given the results we’ve seen.
+So, for now, my conclusion is that neither is more accurate than the other, and that they are mostly accurate, particularly for European travel.
+We’re not going to go wrong by orders of magnitude using either as a projection for spending, but would probably be wise to budget the top end, so perhaps 125% of what is projected for spending, given the results we’ve seen.
 It’s better to have a happy surprise and come in under budget than a negative surprise and come in way over budget.

 What have you seen regarding these websites and their accuracy in your travels?
 Let’s talk about it in the comments below!